Liquid-solid friction on crystalline surfaces: a perspective: Introduction

 \section{Introduction}

-Liquid-solid friction has a place of its own in the field of friction.
-Whereas solid friction is a part of everyone's experience and has been ubiquitous in technology for millennia, liquid-solid friction is a much more exotic phenomenon that has been the object of quantitative study for a few decades only.
-Indeed, the common assumption that liquids have zero velocity close to solid surfaces holds surprisingly well for a wide range of materials, liquids, and flow geometries making infinite friction the standard and most general assumption.
-Deviations to this behavior and in particular the so-called 'liquid slippage' have been very hard to evidence and have been only in the last decades.
-Based on the development of very specific and diverse experimental platforms, the study of liquid-solid interfacial friction (or simply 'liquid friction') is still a young research field which starts to unveil an impressive wealth of effects, following in this way the broad phenomenology of solid-solid friction.
-Moreover, and much like its solid older sister, liquid-solid friction bears the promise of far-reaching implications toward the understanding of biological ion channels, lubrication, and even industrial filtration and desalination processes.
+Liquid-solid friction occupies a special place in the field of tribology.
+While solid friction is part of everyone's experience and has been ubiquitous in engineering for millennia, liquid-solid friction is a much more exotic phenomenon that has only been the subject of quantitative study for a few decades.
+In fact, the common assumption that liquids have zero velocity near solid surfaces holds surprisingly well for a wide range of materials, liquids and flow geometries, making infinite friction the standard and most common assumption.
+Deviations from this behaviour, in particular what is known as 'liquid slippage', have only been demonstrated in recent decades.
+Based on the development of very specific and diverse experimental platforms, the study of liquid-solid interface friction (or simply 'liquid friction') is still a young field of research, which is beginning to unveil an impressive wealth of effects, following in this way the broad phenomenology of solid-solid friction.

-We will start by examining the main experimental tools and measurements of liquid friction.
-We will describe the techniques and the most important results they have brought to the field.
-We also shall try to give an overview of the experimental state of the art on the most debated problems like for instance the liquid superlubricity of graphene.
-Then, we will give some theoretical insight using the statistical physics tools developed in the study of liquids and show how wettability and slippage are related.
-Then, we will discuss the recent theoretical proposal of a 'quantum liquid friction' to explain the anomalous transport of liquid carbon nanochannels.
-These new results suggest that the engineering of the band structure of solid-state modes could allow designing low friction materials like we taylor thermo-electric ones through a refined understanding of heat and momentum transport by phonons and electrons.
-Finally, we will address several major topics which seem to be especially dynamic in the field and should be the focus of further work.
+We will begin by reviewing the main techniques for measuring liquid friction and discussing their respective contributions to the field.
+We will highlight important results such as the link between friction and wettability, the liquid superlubricity of graphene or the dependence of friction on temperature.
+We will then give some theoretical insights using liquid state theory and rationalise the link between slippage and contact angle.
+Finally, we will highlight several topics that seem to be particularly dynamic in the field and that the authors believe should be the focus of further work.
 In particular, we will discuss friction in ultra-confined environments, slippage on charged surfaces and the fate of liquid friction when the liquid is supercooled towards the glassy state.